Estimated median graduate earnings based on publicly available data.

-Graduates of Florida Institute of Technology earn a median salary of $43,137 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Florida Institute of Technology graduates -4% below the national median.
+Graduates of Florida Institute of Technology earn a median salary of $43,137 per year 10 years after starting college.
+This puts Florida Institute of Technology graduates -4% below the US national average of $45,000.

 Tuition at Florida Institute of Technology is $45,900 for in-state students and $45,900 for out-of-state students.
 The average net price after financial aid is $35,639 per year.